The Best VPN of 2021: Windows, Mac, Android & iOS

 - Server performance data

-Luckily, none of the top VPN providers in our comparison do that.
+Luckily, none of the best VPN services in our comparison do that.
 In fact, the very best, such as ExpressVPN and NordVPN, only collect data to optimize their service to you.
 They don’t collect any sensitive data such as browsing history or originating IP address.

 In a recent interview with the CDT (Center for Democracy and Technology), ExpressVPN explained the data they collect and closed with the comment: “None of the data enable ExpressVPN or anyone else to match an individual to specific network activity or behavior.”
 In other words: It doesn’t collect any sensitive information on you.